 A prerequisite was that these sheets should also be easy to view on tablets or mobile phones.
 The default templates are not really responsive, i.e., they do not adapt really well to different screen sizes, so I decided to create my own template.
 A good starting point is this wiki page.
 I opted for the easy way out and started with an existing template (the ZeroFiveEight template) and added a bit of jquery and jQueryMobile magic (or so it seems to my inexperienced eyes) to make the pages responsive.

 There are a few glitches to solve, and I am sure a lot can be improved in terms of efficiency etc (suggestions are of course very welcome), but for a first attempt… well, it works for me.
 See here for an example, or some screenshots below.

-If you want to give it a try, the template is available for download.
-Make sure to download both the ecodiv.html file and the ecodiv folder.
+If you want to give it a try, the template is available for download (or here if you are using Zim 0.6) Make sure to download both the ecodiv.html file and the ecodiv folder.
 You probably want to adapt the html file to fit your needs.
 I added some notes in the file where you may want to make some changes.